Raasaiyya

-Raasaiyya is a 1995 Indian Tamil-language masala film directed by debutant R. Kannan and produced by T. Siva, starring Prabhu Deva and Roja.
-The film revolves around the life struggle and love life of the character played by Prabhu Deva.
-It was released on 24 August 1995.
+Raasaiyya is a 1995 Indian Tamil-language romance film written by R. Selvaraj which is the directorial debut of his younger brother R. Kannan, and produced by T. Siva.
+The film stars Prabhu Deva and Roja.
+It revolves around the life struggle and love life of the title character.
+The film was released on 24 August 1995, and failed at the box office.

 Plot

 Raasaiyya lives with his grandfather, Rathnavel, a kind-hearted and honest man in a small town in rural Southern India.
 Rathnavel is very easy-going and permits Raasaiyya to indulge in many precocious activities.
 When young and beautiful Anitha comes to stay for a few days with Rathnavel, both Raasaiyya and she fall in love with each other and would like to marry.
-But Raasaiyya is unable to assert himself, and Anitha's marriage is arranged with a NRI groom settled in the US.
+But Raasaiyya is unable to assert himself, and Anitha's marriage is arranged with a NRI groom settled in the United States.
 Rathnavel would like to present a decent dowry for Anitha, which includes a priceless diamond necklace.
 Unable to bear his separation from his sweetheart, Rasaiya decides to tell Rathnavel about this, but before he could do so, he finds out that his biological mother, Pandiamma, is still alive, but will not have anything to do with him.
 Watch what happens when Raasaiyya finally meets her and finds out the secret why she abandoned him in his childhood.